 - Be willing to split up.
 From time to time, it may make sense for your family to divide and conquer.
 Let's say you're in the Magic Kingdom and your preteen wants to ride Space Mountain, while your kindergartner wants to meet her favorite princess at Princess Fairytale Hall.
 Guests within the same party can elect different FastPass+ choices at the same time window.

 - Keep trying.
 Can't get a FastPass+ for the ride you want at the time you want?
-Keep checking into the MyDisneyExperience app.
-Guests are always switching their times and very often, a previously booked-solid attraction may suddenly have an opening.
+Keep checking the MyDisneyExperience app.
+Guests are always switching their times and often, a previously booked-solid attraction may suddenly have an opening.
 Be ready to pounce.
 (This is true about dining reservations, too.
 When disappointed, keep checking the app.)